Garage Door Full Tune-Up & Maintenance

 Rocket Garage Door Services provides tune-up and maintenance services across Polk County, covering Winter Haven, Lakeland, Bartow, Haines City, Lake Wales, Auburndale, and every community in between.
 Florida's heat, humidity, and storm seasons put extra stress on garage door components, which makes regular maintenance more important here than in most parts of the country.

-Most tune-ups take 45 minutes to an hour.
-The cost is far less than a single repair call for a broken spring or failed opener.
+Our Full Tune-Up is $400 and includes a new set of rollers, spring adjustment, remote programming, and opener software and hardware adjustment, plus the full maintenance package: lubrication of every moving part, hardware tightening, balance testing, visual inspection, and safety system calibration.
+The work takes 45 minutes to an hour.
+The cost is far less than a single repair call for a broken spring or failed opener, and the new rollers alone are a $179 to $279 service on their own.
 Think of it the same way you think about oil changes for your car.
 You can skip them, but you'll pay a lot more later when something fails prematurely.

 Lubrication: Which Parts Need It and What Products to Use